-Your CV errors may just be the primary reason it is taking months or even years for some before they find that job.
-I have shared several CV writing tips or CV mistakes content but with every career fair, I am still astounded by the level of CV errors I come across often.
+Your CV errors may be the primary reason it is taking months or even years for some before they find that job.
+I have shared several CV writing tips or CV mistakes content, but with every career fair, I am still astounded by the level of CV errors I come across often.

 Avoid CV errors and always bear in mind that you would present when a recruiter is looking at your CV.
 There are so many different CV errors that you can make but here are the top 10 CV errors I have noticed with job seekers at job fairs recently, let’s take a look.

 2. Your CV is not Tailored: Ensure you have a tailored CV to your specific industry or career of choice.
-Your CV being everywhere would never make you look organised, this would be distracting to recruiters, be specific.
+Your CV being everywhere would never make you look organised; this would be distracting to recruiters, be specific.

 3. You are Wasting Space: Having a chunky CV would never make you a choice candidate.
-Kindly avoid it and focus on communicating clearly your skills or/and experience.
+Kindly avoid it and focus on clearly communicating your skills or/and experience.

 4. Your Use of Cliches: Using cliche words and statements that aren’t personal to you decreases your chances, research suitable and specific professional language for your industry.
 There is a list of so many overused words, see a list to avoid here.

-5. Don’t Focus on Responsibilities: Focusing on responsibilities does not tell your story of performance on a job, the best deal should be to focus on your achievements.
+5. Don’t Focus on Responsibilities: Focusing on responsibilities does not tell your story of performance on a job; the best deal should be to focus on your achievements.
 Ensure you are not “garbage in, garbage” out career professional.

-6. Your CV Aesthetics is Poor: The aesthetic look of your CV is important.
+6. Your CV Aesthetics is Poor: The aesthetic look of your CV is essential.
 Ensure you get your best foot forward at landing that job but don’t focus on design but content.
 How your CV is arranged and makes it easier on the eyes to read would benefit you.